 Mary Kutheis started her coaching and training company in 2001 after 17 years in the corporate world.
-She works primarily with small business owners who are navigating the shift from Owner to Leader.
-Mary calls the evolution the E3 Shift and it encompasses Effective Priorities, Emotional Intelligence and Exceptional Teams.
-She is a Certified Professional Coach, Certified Foundational Team Coach and as of December 2020, a Certified Executive Coach.
-She is also certified in several assessments including the EQ-i 2.0, DISC, Driving Forces and the Acumen Capacity Index.
+Her clients include those building leadership skills and small business owners who wish to add Leadership skills to the Owner skills they already possess.
+She’s a Certified Professional Coach, Certified Executive Coach, Certified Foundational Team Coach and Certified Axiogenics Coach.
+The latter is rooted in the science of neuro-axiology (the fusion of mind-brain science and formal value science) which provides a way to measure, align and maximize the quality of people’s thinking.
 She published her first book, Making Minutes Matter: Your Guide to Being Content With How You Spend Your Time, in January 2019.
-She and her husband have a 21-year old-son and two rescue dogs.
+She and her husband have a 22-year old-son and a rescue dog.

 Secretary – Olivia Page